root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 Alternatively, you can also open the Help Books and search it using [Qt Assistant](https://doc.qt.io/qt-5/assistant-details.html).

+And if you use other IDEs or OS ?
+In addition to [inline HTML searching](https://www.doxygen.nl/manual/searching.html), the building of the (ROOT) doxygen documentation can be configured to output a format that is compatible with MacOS - [Xcode](https://www.doxygen.nl/manual/config.html#cfg_generate_docset), Windows - [VSstudio](https://www.doxygen.nl/manual/config.html#cfg_generate_htmlhelp), or [Eclipse](https://www.doxygen.nl/manual/config.html#cfg_generate_eclipsehelp).
+ROOT [only provides for download](https://root.cern/reference/) the Qt help files (.qch) for the moment, but you can [build the documentation yourself](https://root.cern/for_developers/doxygen/) adapting those flags in the Doxyfile.

 ### The Power of Clang

 Grown over many years and standards, larger software projects have plenty of legacy code that is not as safe as the one someone would write today.
 Not surprisingly, there are still some bugs here and there, and instabilities that haven't been solved.
 Some of these bugs and potential style improvements can be detected thanks to the *Clang-analyzer*, which performs code analysis based on some settings.